alwaysLinger/gosider/README.md

-## swoole and golang ipc demo
+## swoole and golang ipc tool

-## swoole process module exec go excutable file as sider car, use goroutine complete swoole coroutine
+## swoole process module run go process as a sider car, use goroutine complete swoole coroutine in some cases

 ### hub.php